eledot/Blitwizard/README-libs.txt

-This file contains required license information on libraries used by the blitwizard game engine.
+This file contains required license information on various third-party libraries used by the blitwizard game engine.

 This README file should be shipped with all blitwizard builds that statically link the dependencies (which is the default